Asia markets tumble as dealers buffeted by negative issues | Malay Mail

 Oil prices were boosted after Opec and other key producers including Russia agreed at the weekend to cut output by 1.2 million barrels a day.

-The news lifted energy firms, with PetroChina jumping one per cent in Hong Kong and Inpex 0.8 per cent higher in Tokyo.
+The news lifted energy firms, with PetroChina jumping 1.1 per cent in Hong Kong and Inpex one per cent higher in Tokyo.

 Attention is now on Tuesday’s key vote in Westminster, where Prime Minister Theresa May is struggling to win over MPs to back her Brexit agreement.
 There is talk that if she fails, her government will be toppled and the country could see another general election, fuelling further uncertainty.